alex-johnson41/evolutionSim/README.md

 - Neuron
     - Input Neuron
         - All subclasses contain float from 0 to 1 that corresponds to their function
+        - Shouldn't need different types of input neurons, all they do is store data that is fed to them
         - Types:
             - Age
             - Random Input